KleaSCM/RecursiveGoalSelectionArbiration/readme.md

 * **Dependency-based bonus valuation**: Recursive evaluation of prerequisite goals.
 * **Descriptive tracing**: Fully verbose breakdown of computed value components.

-This modular architecture is simulation-ready and serves as a component within recursive cognitive systems (e.g. Shandris AGI).
+This modular architecture is simulation-ready and serves as a component within recursive cognitive systems.
 It is capable of Lyapunov-stable goal selection in multi-agent cognitive fields.

 ---